How to Get Started with Polars for Data Analysis

 )

-You can inspect the query plan before collecting:
+You can inspect the optimized plan before running it:

 print(lf.explain())